A hope book named iPad

 positions iPad between a smart phone and a laptop – a missing link between the

 “too small” smart phone and the “too big” laptop.
 The 1024x 768 screen is a good

 relief from the small screen of a smart phone.
 But creating lengthy documents

 are possible with a VGA-adapter, which costs extra.
 All the extra accessories

 it’s true that the XGA screen of iPad provides much richer display experience.

 However, a major drawback of the device is that it permits only one application

 at a time.
 Also, there is no video chat option.
-No Flash